 After the work was completed, the master builder had the bridge closed for this reason.
 But the devil came to the master builder’s wife in human form and told her that her husband urgently wanted to see her.

 The soldiers blocking the bridge recognised her, did not dare to stop her and let her pass.
 In her belly, the child entered the bridge before she did.
 This is how the devil is said to have received his reward for helping to build the bridge.

 Venice is considered one of the most romantic cities in the world.
 Marriage proposals are made on rickety gondolas or on small picturesque bridges.
 According to legend, a kiss under the Bridge of Sighs during sunset promises eternal love.
 Many then end the day with a delicious meal in a nearby authentic, typical Venetian restaurant.
 On the Grand Canal, boats have been sailing under the world-famous Rialto Bridge for centuries, because here too, lovers from all over the world say that a kiss under the bridge is supposed to bring happiness.

 But how do you get under the bridge?
 For those who are in love and thrifty, a ride on the public Vaparetto is enough.
 The stops before or after the Rialto Bridge on line 1 are Rialto and Rialto Mercado.
 Otherwise, you can also comfortably take one of the numerous boat tours on the Grand Canal, which also pass under the Rialto Bridge.
 Of course, the highlight remains the gondola ride, because what would Venice be without a gondola ride on the Grand Canal?
-The ultimate is of course a gondola ride to the Rialto Bridge at night.
+The ultimate is of course a gondola ride to the Rialto Bridge in the late afternoon.
 So grab a gondola near the bridge and when the gondolier sings “Oh, sole mio” and the water laps to it, the famous kiss will come all by itself.